dwightwatson/dwightwatson.com-gatsby/src/markdown/30-diffing-eloquent-collections-in-laravel-4.md

 **Keeping the original post here just for reference:**

-We needed a way to simply diff two Eloquent collections in an app we&#039;re working on at the moment.
-Diffing is great if you&#039;ve got one collection and want to subtract the contents of another from it.
+We needed a way to simply diff two Eloquent collections in an app we're working on at the moment.
+Diffing is great if you've got one collection and want to subtract the contents of another from it.
 For example, say a `Post` has many `Categories`.
 When we display a list of `Categories` that a user can add to a post, we would want to subtract from that collection `Categories` that already belong to it, so as a user cannot add the same `Category` twice.
-Here&#039;s how we acheived this.
+Here's how we acheived this.

 First, we created an extension of the Eloquent collection:

-    &lt;?php namespace Studious\Support;
+    <?php namespace Studious\Support;

 	class Collection extends \Illuminate\Database\Eloquent\Collection
 	{
 	    /**